ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 The `from_config` method should also generate the required constants classes from the config.
 At least one constants class should be created, but it's fine to split constants across more classes if that makes for clearer code.
-For each constants class the {func}`~virtual_rainforest.core.constants.load_constants` utility function can be used to construct the class with the default values replaced if they are overwritten in the config.
+For each constants class the {func}`~virtual_rainforest.core.constants_loader.load_constants` utility function can be used to construct the class with the default values replaced if they are overwritten in the config.

 As an example: